TosbackCgusBridge-Bot/CGUs-versions/Etsy/Privacy Policy.md

 Contact Etsy

 If you have questions about personal information or suggestions you can contact Etsy’s Support team via our Help Center, by sending an email to legal@etsy.com, or contact us at one of the following addresses: In the US: Etsy Support Team – Privacy Policy.
 55 Washington Street, Suite 512.
 Brooklyn, NY 11201, USA, or Outside of the US: Etsy Support Team – Privacy Policy.
 The Digital Exchange, Crane Street, The Digital Hub, Dublin 2 Ireland.
 Our telephone: +1 (718) 855-7955.
 We will respond to you within 30 days of receipt of your correspondence.

+Related Articles

+*   Privacy Policy
+*   Unavailable Items With No Photos
+*   Terms of Use
+*   Drug Paraphernalia
+*   Etsy Surveys